Watson Glaser Practice Test: Free Sample with Answers (2025)

-The Watson Glaser Critical Thinking Appraisal (WGCTA) is a pre employment test designed to assess candidates’ critical thinking and reasoning skills.
+The Watson Glaser Critical Thinking Appraisal (WGCTA) is a widely-used pre-employment test designed to assess candidates’ critical thinking and reasoning skills.

-The test contains 40 multiple-choice questions to be solved in 30 minutes.
-It is a crucial step in particular for training contracts and vacation schemes applications in the legal profession.
+The Watson Glaser test consists of 40 multiple-choice questions to be completed within 30 minutes.
+It is a crucial requirement for candidates applying for training contracts and vacation schemes, particularly in the legal profession.

-On this page, you'll find a Free Watson Glaser Practice test with answers: 15 questions covering all the five sections you'll face in your Watson Glaser test, including full solutions and our experts' tips.
+On this page, you'll find a free Watson Glaser practice test with 15 questions and full answers

 Have a question?
 Contact me at: